Spanish P Materials

 Research Behind this Materials

-For these materials, I take a motor-based approach (not a phonological-based approach).
+For the Spanish P Materials, I take a motor-based approach (not a phonological-based approach).

 The idea is to: